-The 7 Nail Polish Colors Everyone Will Be Wearing This Summer
+8 Trending Nail Polish Colors To Wear On Repeat This Summer

-Maybe it's the new ruffle skirt hanging in your closet, or the fact that it's now warm enough to walk down the street without a second layer, but we're all feeling serious summertime vibes.
-Despite the fact that we're still a couple weeks ahead of the official start of summer (June 21, and we're counting down the days), we're riding this warm-weather high early, with peep-toe sandals on our feet and a stack of colorful bracelets on one wrist — dangling down to the fresh, glossy manicure on our fingernails.
+The breezy new WFH dress hanging in your closet, coupled with the fact that we're closing in on Memorial Day weekend, is proof enough that summer is well on its way.
+Even in quarantine, we're riding this warm-weather high with flip flops on our feet and a stack of colorful bracelets on one wrist — dangling down to the fresh, glossy manicure on our fingernails.

-From a summery take on Coachella's glitter manicure to the prettiest (and super-clean) stone-blue polish we've ever seen, we asked the pros for an inside look at 2019's hottest summer nail polish shades.
-Shop them all — or just your favorite bottle — right now, and consider it the cheapest accessory you'll buy, and wear on repeat, all summer long.
+From a sun-kissed take on a glitter manicure to a lilac polish that might be even prettier than its flower counterpart, we've compiled 2020's hottest summer nail polish shades.
+Order them all — or just your favorite few bottles — right now, and look forward to trying a new nail shade every week from June to August.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.